Associate Dean for Academic Affairs

 Google Voice: 720-432-1411

-Paul Ohm is an Associate Professor at the University of Colorado Law School.
+Paul Ohm is an Associate Professor and Associate Dean for Academic Affairs at the University of Colorado Law School.
 He specializes in information privacy, computer crime law, intellectual property, and criminal procedure.
 He teaches courses in all of these topics and more, and in 2010 he was awarded the prize for Excellence in Teaching by the students of Colorado Law.

 In his work, Professor Ohm tries to build new interdisciplinary bridges between law and computer science.
 Much of his scholarship focuses on how evolving technology disrupts individual privacy.
 His article Broken Promises of Privacy: Responding to the Surprising Failure of Anonymization, 57 UCLA Law Review 1701, has sparked an international debate about the need to reshape dramatically the way we regulate privacy.
 He is commonly cited and quoted by news organizations including the New York Times, Wall Street Journal, and NPR.